 What to Expect when Crossing the Border

-When travelling into Canada, no matter where you choose to cross the border, it is required by law that you present yourself to an official Canada Border Services Agency (CBSA) officer in order to receive clearance to enter the country.
-Travellers who decide to come to Sunset Country for a hunting or fishing vacation are often driving as they may have a fair amount of equipment that they wish to bring (e.g., fishing gear, guns, boats, etc.).
-Upon arriving at one the designated CBSA check points, have your identification in hand and ready to present to the on duty officer and declare any commodities that you may be carrying with you.
+When traveling into Canada, no matter where you choose to cross the border, it is required by law that you present yourself to an official Canada Border Services Agency (CBSA) officer in order to receive clearance to enter the country.
+Travelers who decide to come to Sunset Country for a hunting or fishing vacation are often driving as they may have a fair amount of equipment that they wish to bring (e.g., fishing gear, guns, boats, etc.).
+Upon arriving at one of the designated CBSA checkpoints, have your identification in hand (a passport or passport card) and ready to present to the on-duty officer and declare any commodities that you may be carrying with you.

-Follow the link below for additional information of crossing the border - including travelling via air or boat.
+Follow the link below for additional information on crossing the border - including traveling via air or boat.

 Importing Goods Into Canada

-When Crossing the Border from the U.S. into Canada, whether it's your first time or 50th, it's important to inform the on duty CBSA Officer of any commodities that you are bringing into the country.
-Remaining truthful in your statements is requirement by law under the government of Canada, and it is also required that you declare any food, plant or animal products that you may have at the time of crossing.
+When Crossing the Border from the U.S. into Canada, whether it's your first time or 50th, it's important to inform the on-duty CBSA Officer of any commodities that you are bringing into the country.
+Remaining truthful in your statements is a requirement by law under the government of Canada, and it is also required that you declare any food, plant, or animal products that you may have at the time of crossing.